jseeio/jsee/README.md

 * - optional
 ```

-JSEE takes a schema object that contains five main blocks:
+JSEE takes a schema object that contains three main blocks:

-- `model` - describes a model/script (its location, is it a function or class, should it be called automatically on every GUI change)
+- `model` - describes a model/script/API (its location, is it a function or class, should it be called automatically on every GUI change or not)
-- `render` - visualization part (optional)
-- `design` - overall appearance (optional)
 - `inputs` - list of inputs and their descriptions
-- `outputs` - list of outputs and their descriptions (optional)
+- `outputs` - list of outputs and their descriptions

+Two extra blocks can be provided for further customization
+- `render` - visualization part (optional).
+Defines custom rendering code.
+- `design` - overall appearance (optional).
+Defines how the app looks overwriting defaults.

-### Config/schema object
+### Schema

 - `model` - Contains main parameters of the model/script
-  - `url` (string) - URL of a JS/Python file to load, or:
+  - `url` (string) - URL of a JS/Python script or POST/GET API
-  - `code` (function) - It's possible to pass functions directly to JSEE instead of using an URL
+  - `code` (function) - It's possible to pass code directly to JSEE instead of using an URL
-  - `name` (string) - Name of the callable object.
+  - `name` (string) - Name of the executed object.
 Default value is taken from `url` or `code`
   - `autorun` (boolean, default - `false`) - Defines if the script should be evaluated on each input change event
   - `type` (string, default - `function`) - What kind of script is loaded.
 Influences how the code is initializated.
 Possible values:
     - `function`